guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Deep learning for lazybones](http://oduerr.github.io/blog/2016/04/06/Deep-Learning_for_lazybones) (Transfer learning tutorial in TensorFlow for vision from high-level embeddings of a pretrained CNN, AlexNet 2012)
 - [LSTM for Human Activity Recognition (HAR)](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition) (Tutorial of mine on using LSTMs on time series for classification)
 - [Deep residual bidirectional LSTM for HAR](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs) (Improvements on the previous project)
+- [Sequence to Sequence (seq2seq) Recurrent Neural Network (RNN) for Time Series Prediction](https://github.com/guillaume-chevalier/seq2seq-signal-prediction) (Tutorial of mine on how to predict temporal sequences of numbers - that may be multichannel)
 - [ML / DL repositories I starred](https://github.com/guillaume-chevalier?direction=desc&page=1&q=machine+OR+deep+OR+learning+OR+rnn+OR+lstm+OR+cnn&sort=stars&tab=stars&utf8=%E2%9C%93) (GitHub is full of nice code samples & projects)

 ### Some Datasets